 Membership

-Admission to membership is restricted to persons who fall within a common bond appropriate to a credit union as follows:
+Admission to membership is restricted to persons who fall within a common bond appropriate to a Credit Union as follows:

-An individual who resides or is employed in the East of Scotland, Lothians and Scottish Borders as delineated on the attached map.
+An individual who resides or is employed in East and Central Scotland, Lothians and Scottish Borders as delineated on the attached map.

-A corporate body, an individual in his/her capacity as a partner in a partnership, an individual in his/her capacity as an officer or a member of the governing body of an unincorporated association, if the body corporate, partnership or unincorporated association has:
+A corporate body, an individual in their capacity as a partner in a partnership, an individual in his/her capacity as an officer or a member of the governing body of an unincorporated association, if the body corporate, partnership or unincorporated association has:

 A place of business in the above locality.